The Equine Psychotherapy InstituteWorld Class Education

 I previously focused on training horses for people, however, now my Soul Horse Revolution consulting coaches people for horses!
 Horsemanship coaching with SHR is science based and relationship-centred and supports horse people to develop two-way communication and calmness in their horsemanship practice.

 I am also a Meditation teacher and teach Meditation with horses.
-I have studied Equine Psychology, EPI EAL certification, and I’m registered as a professional member of the IICT (International Institute for Complementary Therapies) recognised in the modalities of Equine Meditation, Meditation Teaching, Holistic Counselling and Personal Training.
+I have studied Equine Psychology, EPI EAL, and I’m registered as a professional member of the IICT (International Institute for Complementary Therapies) recognised in the modalities of Equine Meditation, Meditation Teaching, Holistic Counselling and Personal Training.

 I will be offering supervision sessions and support for students looking to integrate ponies or horses into their AAP.
 I look forward to getting to know you all.